 “I sincerely hope that they (relations between India and Pakistan) will be friendly and cordial.
-We have a great deal to do…and think that we can be of use to each other and to the world.”
+We have a great deal to do…and think that we can be useful to each other and the world.”

-The above mentioned quote was given by Mohammad Ali Jinnah in the anticipation that one day, hopefully the relationship between India and Pakistan will get better.
+Mohammad Ali Jinnah gave the above quote in anticipation that the relationship between India and Pakistan will hopefully improve one day.
 But unfortunately, his expectations are nowhere near being true and given the current scenarios, things are not looking upbeat either.

 Since the partition, J&K has been a common matter of dispute between India and Pakistan.
-There is a part of J&K which was invaded by Pakistan in 1947 which is known as Pakistan Occupied Kashmir (POK).
+There is a part of J&K that Pakistan invaded in 1947, known as Pakistan Occupied Kashmir (POK).
 POK is administratively divided into two parts namely Jammu and Kashmir and Gilgit-Baltistan.

 What Is the Issue and Claim of Pakistan?